Reebok launched the 2nd version of the Reebok Legacy Lifter weightlifting shoe on July 1st, 2020.

 We’ll have a side by side comparison too.

-Meanwhile, here’s some of the styles that are coming:
+Meanwhile, here are some of the styles that are coming:

 Let’s take a look.